Holomorphic representation of quantum computations: Introduction

 \subsection{Discussion and open questions}

-We have introduced the computational model HQC based on preparing, evolving and measuring holomorphic functions and showed that this model captures bosonic quantum computations.
+We have introduced a holomorphic representation of bosonic quantum computations based on preparing, evolving and measuring holomorphic functions, and showed that this framework successfully identifies the important resources for bosonic quantum speedups.

 The choice of holomorphic functions as the central mathematical object to describe quantum states allows us to relate the infinite-dimensional setting to its finite-dimensional counterpart through the lens of analytic representations of single systems.
 It is our hope that readers who are more familiar with the DV aspects of quantum information will find this connection appealing.
 We also hope that readers with background in different areas in mathematics such as algebra and complex analysis find this work as a suitable perspective for viewing quantum mechanics and computing.

-We have studied the multimode generalisation of the non-Gaussian stellar hierarchy, which singles out the important subclass RPHQC of circuits preserving the stellar rank.
-Non-adaptive and adaptive versions of these circuits capture existing CV quantum computational models and highlight the interplay between different CV resources for quantum speedup.
+We have studied the multimode generalization of the non-Gaussian stellar hierarchy, which singles out the important subclass RPQC of bosonic computations preserving the stellar rank.
+Non-adaptive and adaptive versions of these computations capture the existing CV quantum computations and highlight the interplay between different CV resources for quantum speedup.
 Our work enables the use of tools from complex analysis for different research directions relating to CV quantum information, and brings interesting additional questions.
 We mention some of them in the following.

-Physical systems are often categorised into the class of integrable (solvable) vs.\ chaotic (not solvable) systems~\cite{d2016quantum}.
+Physical systems are often categorized into the class of integrable (solvable) vs.\ chaotic (not solvable) systems~\cite{d2016quantum}.
 It is an intriguing question to understand the interplay between this notion of solvability and that of computational complexity.
 This direction was partially explored in~\cite{ABKM16}.
 Our results provide a different perspective to this line of research by describing quantum computations in terms of dynamics of classical particles.
 In particular, we describe single-mode Gaussian dynamics, which are known to be classically simulable on Gaussian inputs, as integrable classical dynamics of Calogero--Moser particles.
 Can this formulation be extended to non-Gaussian operations as well?
 These operations are challenging to analyse as they typically involve the motion of infinitely many zeros.
 We leave this as an interesting future direction.